Rig14/mp3-converter/README.md

 2) use your **own** environment

 ### VSCode dev container
 Using a dev container you dont need to setup anything on your own.
-All the helpful extentions are installed for you, all the dependencies are installed for you, and you can start developing right away.
+All the **helpful extentions** are installed for you, all the **dependencies** are installed for you, and you can **start developing right away**.

 Before you start developing in a dev container you will need to install 2 things on your system:

 1) [Docker](https://docs.docker.com/get-docker/)
 2) [VSCode](https://code.visualstudio.com/download)

 NB!
-After you have installed Docker you dont need to do anything with it.
+After you have installed Docker you **dont need to do anything with it**.
 VSCode will use it for you.

 After you have installed Docker and VSCode you can start developing in a dev container: